devflowinc/blog/apps/frontend/src/content/blog/lantern_qdrant_pgvector_vs_qdrant.md

 Suppose you are looking for the best possible performance, scalability, and features for vector search.
 In that case, switching from a Specialized Vector Database (SVD) such as Qdrant is generally not recommended.

-However, a [blog post by SingleStore](https://www.singlestore.com/blog/why-your-vector-database-should-not-be-a-vector-database/) answers explains an alternative use-case:
+However, a [blog post by SingleStore](https://www.singlestore.com/blog/why-your-vector-database-should-not-be-a-vector-database/) explains an alternative use-case:

 >Vectors and vector search are a data type and query processing approach, not a foundation for a new way of processing data.
 Using a specialty vector database (SVDB) will lead to the usual problems we see (and solve) again and again with our customers who use multiple specialty systems: redundant data, excessive data movement, lack of agreement on data values among distributed components, extra labor expense for specialized skills, extra licensing costs, limited query language power, programmability and extensibility, limited tool integration, and poor data integrity and availability compared with a true [Database Management Systems] DBMS.